Alluxio/alluxio/docs/en/advanced/Security.md

 If the property is set to an empty string or `_NONE_`, impersonation is disabled.
 If the property is set to `_HDFS_USER_`, the Alluxio client will impersonate as the same user as the HDFS client when using the Hadoop compatible client.

-TODO: just wondering, can we set this to a particular string indicating the specific user name? if possible, i find it weird that it's not explained here...
+This property can also be set to a particular string to indicate a user name.

 ## Auditing